luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 influence client-side energy consumption.

 # Results
 Our results have quite a few outliers.
 In total we have 13 outliers, with `voice boost` being the largest offender.
-In the [outlier removal section](#outlier-removal) we explained why we decided to use the IQR to remove outliers, and this table shows how the ranges are fitted around the valid data without too much information loss.
+In the [outlier removal section](#outlier-removal) we explain why we decided to use the IQR to remove outliers, and this table shows how the ranges are fitted around the valid data without too much information loss.
 Many of the outliers were consuming around 20 Watts of power, which can possibly be attributed to YouTube's content downloading for smoother playback, to heavier power consumption as a result of battery levels or due to network issues.
-However we have no clear way of pinpointing the exact cause.
+However, we have no clear way of pinpointing the exact cause.

 | Category      | Outliers Removed |   Valid Range  | Total Runs |
 |---------------|------------------|----------------|------------|